projectatomic/atomic-site/source/blog/2016-03-16-docker-credentials-store.html.md

 The feature's pluggability helps us create and use more advanced *secrets backends*, especially for server use.
 We're currently exploring the [`custodia`](https://github.com/latchset/custodia) project to be used as an external credential store for Docker, so stay tuned for more information!

-Other implementations may store encrypted (hashed) credentials and validate the credentials provided without explicitly storing plain passwords.

 If you want to understand more about how all this is working or if you want to implement your own credential store, you can find more information at [docker/docker-credential-helpers](https://github.com/docker/docker-credential-helpers).